Categories

 Are you planning on producing card sets for past MLB seasons?

-The mandate for our project is to create a card set for the most recent MLB season so that the Internet Baseball League can play its 162 game schedule.
-Given that this is a 100% volunteer effort, and that most members of the Design Team have IBL commitments, it is extremely unlikely that card sets for past MLB seasons will ever be released.
+The mandate for this project is to create a card set for the most recent MLB season so that the Internet Baseball League can play its 162 game schedule.
+It is unlikely that card sets for past MLB seasons will be created.

 I want to create my own card set, can you help me?

-The Design Team is happy to share the general concepts behind our card generation process, including data sources and methodology.
+The IBL is happy to share the general concepts behind the card generation process, including data sources and methodology.
 At this time there are no plans to release anything other than a finished product to the general public, as the card generation process is not sufficiently documented to be useful to third parties.
-The best way to learn is to join the IBL and become a member of the Design Team.
+The best way to learn is to join the IBL.

 Are all card sets backwards-compatible?